Documents Show Facebook Shared Users’ Data With Large Companies

-Documents released by the British Parliament revealed Facebook shared users’ data – without users knowledge – to companies such as Lyft, Netflix, Badoo and AirBnB, according to the Digital, Culture, Media and Sport Committee of the British Parliament.
+Documents released by the British Parliament revealed Facebook shared users’ data – without users knowledge – to companies such as Lyft, Netflix, Badoo, and AirBnB, according to the Digital, Culture, Media and Sport Committee of the British Parliament.
 Other whitelisted companies discussed in the emails and related documents include Tinder and the Royal Bank of Canada.

-The 250 pages of documents made public include summations, emails and memos from specific businesses and Facebook staff discussing access to users’ data through apps.
-Of particular concern is the approval Facebook gave for these apps to continue accessing users’ data even after new security measures were put in place to protect said users’ data.
+The 250 pages of documents made public include summations, emails, and memos from specific businesses and Facebook staff discussing access to users’ data through apps.
+Of particular concern is the approval Facebook gave for these apps to continue accessing users’ data even after new security measures were put in place to protect the data.

 The parliamentary committee has requested the presence of Mark Zuckerberg, CEO of Facebook, on numerous occasions to attend a hearing of an international grand committee regarding data breaches.
 Zuckerberg has declined every time.
 In an effort to obtain the evidence requested, Damian Collins MP, the chairman of the DCMS Committee, resorted to an old procedure of sending a sergeant-at-arms to retrieve the requested documents, according to the New York Times.